MFEK/glif/README.md

 ## License

-Copyright 2020 Fredrick Brennan & MFEK Authors
+Copyright 2020–2021 Fredrick R. Brennan, Matthew Blanchard & MFEK Authors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this software or any of the provided source code files except in compliance